ShahinSecLab/Write-Ups/Active-Directory/04-pass the hash/README.md

 Pass-the-Hash (PtH) is a technique that allows someone to authenticate using an NTLM hash instead of the actual password.
 In Windows environments, passwords are stored as hashes, and NTLM authentication uses those hashes during the login process.

 This means that if an NTLM hash is obtained from a compromised system, it can often be used to access other systems without knowing the user's real password.
 There is no need to crack the hash or recover the plaintext password first.
+In this lab, Hashcat was used only to demonstrate password reuse and confirm that multiple accounts shared the same password.

 Pass-the-Hash has been around for a long time and is still commonly seen in Windows networks.
 After gaining access to one machine and obtaining credential hashes, it can be used to move to other systems where the same account has permissions, making it a popular lateral movement technique.